interbred-monkey/SheetStorm/README.md

 npm install sheetstorm
 ```

+## Authentication
+SheetStorm currently uses service accounts to authenticate with the Google sheets API, to setup a sevice account you need to log in to the [Google developers console](https://console.developers.google.com) (https://console.developers.google.com).
+Once the account has been created you will need to share the spreadsheet with the service account so it has edit access.

 ## Initialisation

 To use this library simply require the module and intialise the connection to Google passing in the required params: